Tag Archives: messaging

 “If a bird walks like a duck, swims like a duck, and quacks like a duck, I call that bird a duck.” — James Whitcomb Riley

 Many marketers are in such a hurry to talk about topical issues that they forget the duck test: if it walks like a duck, swims like a duck, and quacks like a duck, then most people will conclude it’s a duck.
-In logic, they teach that such abductive reasoning can lead to incorrect conclusions — and it can.
+Philosophers teach that such abductive (or should we say, abducktive) reasoning can lead to incorrect conclusions — and it can.

 But here in marketing, we draw a different conclusion from the duck test.
 It’s how most peoples’ minds work so we shouldn’t fight against it.
 There are two common ways that marketers fail the duck test and we’ll cover both of them — and what to do instead — in this post.